-What is the turnover of an Arby’s franchise?
+What is the AUV of an Arby’s franchise?

 An average Arby’s franchise generates more revenue compared to other similar franchises in the US.
-Indeed, an Arby’s franchise makes $4,924,801 in sales per year on average.
+Indeed, an Arby’s franchised restaurant makes $1,254,000 in sales per year on average (the “Average Unit Volume”).

 How profitable is a Arby’s franchise?